nickuraltsev/nickuraltsev.github.io/resume/main.md

 ##### [SecuriSync](https://www.intermedia.net/products/securisync)
 SecuriSync is an enterprise-class file sync, sharing, and backup service that works across a variety of devices.

+- Designed file synchronization algorithms
 - Designed RESTful APIs that are used by SecuriSync client applications to interact with the back-end
-- Designed file synchronization algorithms
-- Designed and developed the first version of SecuriSync Desktop Application, a highly concurrent .NET application that synchronizes files between the local computer and the server in real-time
+- Designed and developed the first version of SecuriSync Desktop App, a highly concurrent .NET application that synchronizes files between the local computer and the server in real-time
-- Designed and developed SecuriSync Control Panel, a React-based web application that allows customers to perform various administrative tasks, such as managing users, devices, and storage settings
+- Designed and developed SecuriSync Control Panel, a React-based web application that allows customers to perform various administrative tasks, such as managing users, devices, storage settings, and more
-- Designed and led the development of a Node-based service that enables online document viewing
+- Designed and led the development of a Node.js/MySQL back-end system
-- Designed and developed integrations between SecuriSync and various external systems including Billing System and Directory Service
+- Designed and developed an integration between SecuriSync and Active Directory
-- Prototyped a React-based application that runs on Electron and provides a UI for the SecuriSync Synchronization Service
+- Prototyped a React-based application that runs on Electron and provides a UI to the SecuriSync file synchronization engine
 - Built and led a highly efficient team of 10 Software Engineers and 6 QA Engineers
 - Conducted design and code reviews to ensure architectural alignment and quality
-- Introduced new technologies into the team including Node, React, and Electron
+- Introduced new technologies into the team including Node.js, React, and Electron
 - Led the team in moving toward a microservices architecture
 - Worked closely with Product Management to define requirements, scope releases, and develop product roadmaps

-Technologies used included React, Redux, MobX, React-Router, Node, Koa, Koa-Router, Sequelize, Joi, PM2, MySQL, .NET, ASP.NET Web API, WebSocket, Thrift, SQL Server.
+Technologies used included React, Redux, MobX, React-Router, Node.js, Koa, Sequelize, MySQL, .NET, ASP.NET Web API, WebSocket, Thrift, SQL Server.

 ##### [HostPilot](https://www.intermedia.net/products/hostpilot-control-panel)
 HostPilot is a web-based control panel that allows customers to manage their cloud services.